Frequently Asked Questions1. What do you do?

 Following a more sustainable path is not a straight, predictable, or perfect journey.
 Life doesn't come with an instruction manual and it's full of paradoxes.
 Serendipitous discoveries, inspiring detours and unexpected encounters all blend together in a batter that bakes into this abundance called life.
 Some of the projects and passions that currently stretch our mind, body and soul include:

 * Conservation & Stewardship: How do we protect, conserve and restore our diminishing and increasingly degraded environment in a fast-forwarding world of development and consumption?
-One step is through our work as co-executive directors of the North American Bluebird Society (NABS) where we help promote the conservation of native cavity-nesting birds, including building and monitoring nestboxes.
-In 2000 we established Inn Serendipity Woods, a 30-acre wildlife sanctuary and retreat facility, in the hills of Vernon County, WI.
-By joining the Sustainable Woods Cooperative, the nation's first cooperative to offer FSC-certified, sustainably harvested wood and wood products, Inn Serendiptiy Woods has begun its efforts to sustainably manage the woods on the property to enhance biodiversity, wildlife and forest health.
-Recognizing our environmental impacts from travel, and that of our guests, we now support Trees for the Future and their Trees for Travel program to ameliorate some of carbon dioxide added to the atmostphere with ever mile driven or flown.
+Our first step was to farm organically at our Inn Serendipity Bed & Breakfast and Farm, eventually adding a 10 kW Bergey wind turbine and .7 kW photovoltaic system to completely meet our electricity needs.
+In 2000 we established Inn Serendipity Woods, a 30-acre wildlife sanctuary and retreat facility, in the hills of Vernon County, Wisconin.
+We now manage the woods on the property to enhance biodiversity, wildlife and forest health.
+There's a riparian buffer and we've implemented "timber stand improvements," or TSI.
+Recognizing our environmental impacts from travel, and that of our guests, we now support Trees for the Future and their Trees for Travel program to ameliorate some of carbon dioxide added to the atmostphere with every mile driven or flown.

 * Renewable Energy Education: It's tough to teach what you don't know or do.
 Our renewable energy educational work is "reality based."
 What can the average person or family, like ourselves, with limited expertise and budgets, do in their own home or business to live more sustainably on our planet?
-By "sustainable," we're talking about how can we live today without diminishing life supporting systems needed tomorrow.
+By "sustainable," we're talking about how can enhance and restore the very living systems on which our survival depends.
 Inn Serendipity continues as an evolving educational resource, with a solar hot water heating system, wood stove for heat, energy efficient appliances, creative use of recycled materials and incorporates other "green design" strategies.
-Upcoming plans include "renewing" a century-old corn crib barn by rehabing it into a passive and active solar straw bale greenhouse.
-Actively involved with the Institute for Solar Living as a Real Goods demo home and recognized as an Energy Star Small Business, we also support the Midwest Renewable Energy Association (MREA) and have facilitated workshops at their Energy Fair on topics ranging from sustainable living on a farm to children's sessions focusing on diversity issues.
+We've "renewed" a century-old corn crib granary by rehabing it into an active solar straw bale greenhouse.
+Recognized as an award-winning Energy Star Small Business, we also support the Midwest Renewable Energy Association (MREA) and have facilitated workshops at their Energy Fair -- the world's largest -- on topics ranging from sustainable living on a farm to children's sessions focusing on diversity issues inspired by John's award-winning children's books like Be My Neighbor and To Be an Artist.

-* Celebrating Diversity: Working with Shakti for Children, a program of the Global Fund for Children, John is the co-author of the award-winning children's photobook, To Be A Kid (1999) as well as Come Out And Play and Back to School, released in 2001 (Charlesbridge Publishing).
-Shakti for Children develops innovative books that give children insight into cultural, social and environmental diversity while also celebrating both diversity and those things we all share in common.
-Proceeds from the books benefit the Global Fund for Children, a nonprofit organization that helps young people develop the knowledge and skills they need to become productive, caring members of our global society.
+* Celebrating Diversity: Working with the Global Fund for Children, John is the co-author of numerous award-winning children's photobooks, including To Be an Artist, Animal Friends, To Be a Kid and Be My Neighbor (Charlesbridge Publishing).
+The Global Fund for Children develops innovative books that give children insight into cultural, social and environmental diversity while also celebrating both diversity and those things we all share in common.
+Proceeds from the books benefit the nonprofit organization that helps young people develop the knowledge and skills they need to become productive, caring members of our global society.
 When it comes down to it, economic, social and environmental justice must be served.
 Is that not the same as life, liberty and the pursuit of happiness?

 2. Who or what inspired you to take on this work?